PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Seek Professional Help If:

-A dermatologist can definitively diagnose your hyperpigmentation type (sometimes using a Wood's lamp to assess depth), prescribe more effective treatments, and perform procedures that OTC products can't match.
-For melasma especially, dermatologist involvement typically produces better outcomes.
+A dermatologist can confirm your type (sometimes using a Wood's lamp), prescribe stronger treatments, and perform procedures OTC products cannot match.
+For melasma especially, dermatologist care typically produces better outcomes.

 Frequently Asked Questions